 It is not for me to say what Committees should do.
 In terms of the timeframe, all this does is bring it into line with other HRA claims that can be brought forward at the moment.
 There is no finger in the air—“This is what we’re going to go for.”
 At the three-year point, courts will now have to consider special provisions that will have to be exceptional for a prosecutor to bring a claim, which brings this into line with other human rights legislation.

 The first time I met my hon.
 Friend the Minister, in Kandahar, Afghanistan, both of us had somewhat smaller bellies and somewhat shorter hair.
 The lesson that we learnt out there about looking after the guys and girls we served with was an important one.
-Can he explain to the House what fundamental change this will make to ensure that their lives are better and that their families are not disrupted?
+Can my hon.
+Friend explain to the House what fundamental change this will make to ensure that their lives are better and that their families are not disrupted?

 That is a really good question, and I thank my hon.
 Friend for it.
 The way that this is going to change lives is by ending the uncertainty.
 If you have served on operations and you have not committed an offence, you will not be endlessly hounded by those who seek to bring spurious human rights claims.
-Let us remember how the IHAT process started.
+Let us remember how the Iraq Historic Allegations Team process started.
 We had Public Interest Lawyers driving around Iraq, essentially acting as legal team for the Mahdi army—it was absolutely bizarre.
 This will change the experience for service personnel, veterans and their families and provide certainty for them and for victims, to clear this mess up and restore fairness to the process.

 It should be possible to build an easy consensus in the House on protection for those who have given service in the past, but the Bill that the Minister claims to have drafted himself does a lot more than that.
-A prescription and limitation on actions brought in respect of torture, crimes against humanity and war crimes is a significant departure on which he will not build a consensus and for which those who give service in our armed forces would not want people to be protected.
+A prescription and limitation on actions brought in respect of torture, crimes against humanity and war crimes is a significant departure on which he will not build a consensus and by which those who give service in our armed forces would not want people to be protected.
 Will he look again at that provision?

 I am happy to look at any aspect of the Bill, but let me be clear: the retrospective application of the Human Rights Act to the battlefield is inappropriate and has caused a lot of the problems that we have had.
 We want to restore the supremacy of the law of armed conflict in the Geneva conventions.
 We do a good job of holding our people to account.
 We are not going to allow the legislation that the right hon.
-Gentleman mentions to be abused and used in a way that it was never designed to be used in order to bring claims against our service personnel and make their lives a misery.
+Gentleman mentions to be abused and used in a way in which it was never designed to be used in order to bring claims against our service personnel and make their lives a misery.

 The rules of engagement for overseas land operations are covered by what is known as Card Alpha.
 Could the Minister reassure the House that soldiers who pull the trigger in accordance with Card Alpha or its tri-service equivalent can get on with their lives, safe in the knowledge that they will never again be pursued by ambulance-chasing lawyers?